weavejul/V-BIG/README.md

 ## Research Background

 This implementation is based on research into making NLI models more robust by reducing their reliance on spurious correlations and dataset artifacts.
-The main idea is that models exploiting artifacts tend to have highly concentrated attribution patterns, while robust models tend to distribute attention more evenly across semantically relevant tokens.
+The key insight is that models exploiting artifacts tend to have highly concentrated attribution patterns, while robust models distribute attention more evenly across semantically relevant tokens.

 The variance-based regularization loss is: